 Later, Östersjö tested multimodal formats for transcription, using stills from the video and verbal descriptions of action, as a complementary means in the analysis (see Östersjö, 2008, pp. 13-17).
 In 2006, these experiments with multimodal interpretation and transcription of the content in the video were taken further in additional stimulated recall studies (see Frisk & Östersjö, 2006, Östersjö, 2008).
 Here, the data consisted of video recordings of Östersjö’s collaboration with the Swedish composer Love Mangs in the creation of a new work for plucked string instruments and live electronics.
 Frisk’s role in the study was that of an observer, participating after the data collection.
 Of importance for the present book is how this study explored the potential of multimodal transcription as a tool for what Liora Bresler (2009) would describe as “making the familiar strange” through its use of theory to engender detachment of the researcher from the data.

 While a single artist, researching his or her own practice, must indeed shift between first- and third-person perspectives, the possibilities for enhancing that dynamic between detachment and empathic engagement, as a component in the research design was again further explored in a study by Östersjö and colleagues starting in 2014.
 The aim of the multimodal method in the study was to address pre-reflective and reflective knowledge forms, such as articulated through musical performance, seeking to further enhance the dynamic between observation and empathic engagement.
 First together and then separately, Gorton, Östersjö, Moelants, and Coorevits identified visual cues from Östersjö’s body movements which they perceived as significant or “expressive” in some way but which were usually not classified as “sound-producing” gestures.
-These visual cues were named with a code and annotated with reference to the time code, resulting in a rich list of codes from the different perspectives of the performer, composer, and two observers.
+These visual cues were named with a code and annotated with reference to their exact location in the video, resulting in a rich list of codes from the different perspectives of the performer, composer, and two observers.
 In conclusion, Gorton and Östersjö (2019) suggest that such study of musical gestures “can thus contribute to an understanding of the tacit domains of performative knowledge in musical practice” (p.
 79).

 Conclusions

-One of the characteristic strengths of video-based stimulated recall research in a field such as music is that it enables performing artists and scholars to find a valuable meeting point between objective and subjective forms of analysis.
+One of the characteristic strengths of video-based stimulated recall analysis in a field such as music performance research is that it enables performing artists and scholars to find a valuable meeting point between objective and subjective forms of analysis.
 Indeed, as Frederick Erickson observed, “In looking toward the future, there is no reason to suppose that either the behaviorist or the hermeneutical approaches will achieve total dominance in video research” (Erickson, 2011, p.
 186).
 Rather, we envision a synergy between approaches, so research in this field is able to capture not only observable behaviors, nor only individual perceptions and experiences, but rather exactly how these spheres correlate in specific moments in time.
 As Erickson argued, “there will continue to be a need for hermeneutically oriented video-based research” and for “further development toward maturity in audiovisual imagination” which will lead to “fresh visions of research topics and purposes, as well as of new research techniques” (Erickson, 2011, p.
 186).
 It is particularly in the field of intercultural music collaboration that we seek to offer some “fresh visions” based on this method.

 Chapter Three